celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/OurFirstTurtleProgram.rst

    :feedback_c: Yes, the turtle starts out facing east.
    :feedback_d: No, look at the first example with a turtle.
 Which direction does the turtle move?

-   Which direction does the Turtle face when it is created?
+   Which direction does the turtle face when it is created?

 **Mixed up programs**